SAP-samples/manage-apis-codejam/exercises/02-getting-familiar-business-accelerator-hub/README.md

 Let's start by exploring the various features of the SAP Business Accelerator Hub.

-👉 Perform all the steps in [tutorial: Tour the SAP Business Accelerator Hub](https://developers.sap.com/tutorials/hcp-abh-getting-started.html).
+👉 Perform all the steps in the [tutorial: Tour the SAP Business Accelerator Hub](https://developers.sap.com/tutorials/hcp-abh-getting-started.html).

 So far we know that it is possible to interact with the APIs available for different SAP products via the SAP Business Accelerator Hub.
 What other type of content can we find for a product?
 Let's use [SAP S/4HANA Cloud](https://api.sap.com/products/SAPS4HANACloud/overview) as an example.